szabgab/dancer-spa-book-source/manuscript/jquery.md

 and then we can visit our web page to see if it works.

-In order to really check if this works, you'll need an ellaborate sequence of downloading different versions of jQuery and turning yoru internet connection off and on while trying the application.
+In order to really check if this works, you'll need an elaborate sequence of downloading different versions of jQuery and turning your Internet connection off and on while trying the application.
 I'll let you figure our the order.

 ## CSS selectors in jQuery